 Recently, the British government announced a massive investment to help cyber security.
-As the Guardian reports, £1.9bn was invested to protect the country from hacking attempts, across a range of areas: from individual hackers to entire teams from foreign countries.
+As the Guardian reports, £1.9bn was invested in protecting the country from hacking attempts across a range of areas: from individual hackers to entire teams from foreign countries.
 If a major country like Britain is taking this as seriously as any other kind of major threat, it’s worth wondering precisely how this affects us.

 To illustrate why we should be concerned, let’s examine some of the biggest, recent threats to cyber security.

 In September, it was revealed that 500 million Yahoo accounts had been affected by a massive hack.
 As one report noted: “Stolen user information included names, email addresses and answers to security questions, but did not include payment card data or unscrambled passwords, according to Yahoo.”

 In response, Yahoo urged users to change their passwords and make them stronger.
 However, what should be noted is that those affected were average users – people just using emails and other important digital services.
 If even a major company like Yahoo can be targeted by hacks, it means smaller businesses ought to be preparing how they handle cyber security threats.